unraveldata-org/unravel-terraform-scripts/bigquery/README.md

 **key_based_auth_model** (Required)(bool) : Set this variable as `false`

-### Configuring for Single Key based authentication.
+### Creating resources for Single Key based authentication.
 Following variables should be updated.

 **unravel_project_id** (Required)(string): This variable should contain the GCP Project ID where the Unravel VM is installed.
 It is crucial to accurately specify this ID for successful integration with Unravel.